Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 ### Open access books show higher diversity of usage

-While we have provided evidence for wider usage of OA books (i.e., more countries download OA books), it is also important to understand the level of disparity amongst country usages.
+While we have provided evidence for wider usage of OA books (i.e., more countries download OA books), it is also important to understand the level of disparity amongst country usage.
 We can provide a more quantitative measure of this effect by examining a disparity index.
 That is, how much usage deviates from the situation where all countries show even usage.
 The Gini coefficient is a disparity index that is often used to define levels of income inequality.
 We can use the same calculation to measure inequalities in geographical usage and use this to compare OA and non-OA books.
 A lower Gini coefficient indicates more diverse usage.
 That is, lower inequality.
 The Gini coefficient is calculated for every book in our sample.
 Figure 5 shows a summary of these results for OA and non-OA books overall, and for different combinations of book type and discipline cluster.

-For the overall corpus and for every individual category the usage by country is substantially more diverse for OA books.
+For the overall corpus, and for every individual category, the usage by country is substantially more diverse for OA books.
 This form of analysis may be useful in identifying books that have significant potential to reach diverse geographic audiences.
 It might also be interesting to examine whether a low Gini coefficient for a non-OA book suggests potential for substantially enhanced usage if the book were converted to OA.
-It should be noted that there exist outliers amongst both OA and non-OA books in terms of their values in the Gini coefficient.
+It should be noted that there are outliers amongst both OA and non-OA books in terms of their values in the Gini coefficient.
 In particular, there are exceptional books in both categories that may have broad interest (e.g., *A Theory of Philosophical Fallacies*) or narrow geographical focus (e.g., *A History of Male Psychological Disorders In Britain, 1945-1980*).

 ![](figure_gini_full.png)